 Our focus is the wellbeing of your child(ren).

-We are unable to mediate between any personal issues concerning the child’s parents or guardians.
-Please make decisions regarding treatment of your child (vaccinations, medications, circumcision etc.) prior to the appointment.
+Please make decisions regarding treatment of your child (vaccinations, medications, referrals, circumcision etc.) prior to the appointment.
 Either parent or legal guardian can schedule an appointment for their child, be present for the visit, and/or sign for release of the child’s medical records.
-Any restrictions on parental involvement in the child’s care must be clearly presented via a court issued document.
+Any restrictions on parental involvement in the child’s care must be clearly presented via a court issued document. *See section "Requests for a parent to be removed" below for more information.
+Unless legal documentation is provided, we cannot limit the other parent’s involvement in the child’s care.
+If 50/50 custody agreements are silent on medical care decision making it is suggested that both parents seek modification to their agreement to provide clear direction for medical offices as to managing the patients’ medical care.
+Dismissal from further treatment from our practice may occur if agreement remains silent and/or if conflicts occur.

 Split Family Policy (Online Version)